Multidimensional Manhattan Preferences: Introduction

 \section{Introduction}

-Modelling voters' linear preferences as geometric distances is an approach popular in many research fields such as economics~\cite{Hotelling1929,Downs1957,Eguia2011}, political and social sciences~\cite{Sto1963,Poo1989,Ene1990,BoLa2006}, and psychology~\cite{Coombs1964,BorGroMai2018}.
-The idea is to consider the alternatives and voters as points in the $d$-dimensional space such that
+Modeling voters' linear preferences (aka.\ rankings) over a set of alternatives as geometric distances is an approach popular in many research fields such as economics~\citep{Hotelling1929,Downs1957,Eguia2011}, political and social sciences~\citep{Sto1963,Poo1989,Ene1990,BoLa2006}, and psychology~\citep{Coombs1964,BorGroMai2018}.
+The idea is to consider the alternatives and voters as points in a $d$-dimensional space such that

-If the proximity is measured via the Euclidean distance, preference profiles obeying \eqref{eq:closeness} are called \dEuclid.
-While the \dEuclid{} model seems to be canonical, in real life, however, the shortest path between two points may be Manhattan rather than Euclidean.
+If the proximity is measured via the Euclidean distance, then \myemph{preference profiles} (i.e., a collection of distinct linear preference orders specifying voters' preferences) obeying \eqref{eq:closeness} are called \emph{\dEuclid}.
+While the \dEuclid{} model seems to be canonical, in real life the shortest path between two points may be Manhattan rather than Euclidean.
 For instance, in urban geography, the alternatives (e.g., a shop or a supermarket) and the voters (e.g., individuals) are often located on grid-like streets.
-That is, the distance between an alternative and a voter is more likely to be measured according to the Manhattan distance (aka.\ Taxicab distance), i.e., the sum of the the absolute differences of the coordinates of the facility and the individual.
-Similarly to the Euclidean preference notion, we call a preference profile \myemph{\dManhattan} if there exists an embedding for the voters and the alternatives which satisfies the condition~\eqref{eq:closeness} under the Manhattan distance.
-Besides the previously mentioned literature, Euclidean and Manhattan preferences have been studied for a wide range of applications such as facility location~\cite{LarSad1983}, group decision making~\cite{SSL2007}, and voting and committee elections~\cite{EckKla2010}.
-Due to their practical relevance, \citet{BoLa2006} studied how restrictive the assumption of Euclidean preferences is.
-They showed that an arbitrary preference profile with $n$ voters and $m$ alternatives is \dEuclid{} if and only if $d\ge \min(n,m-1)$.
-For $d=1$, their smallest counter-example of a non-\dEuclid[1] profile consists of either $3$ voters and $3$ alternatives or $2$ voters and $4$~alternatives, which is tight according to \cite{ChenGrottke2021}.
-For $d=2$, their smallest counter-example of a non-\dEuclid[2] profile consists of either $4$ voters and $4$ alternatives or $3$ voters and $8$~alternatives, which is also tight by \citet{BulChe2020}.
-To the best of our knowledge, there is no such kind of characterization result on the \dManhattan{} preferences.
+That is, the distance between an alternative and a voter is more likely to be measured according to the Manhattan distance (aka.\ Taxicab distance or $1$-norm-distance), i.e., the sum of the absolute differences of the coordinates of the alternative and the voter.
+Similarly to the Euclidean preference notion, we call a preference profile \emph{\dManhattan} if there exists an embedding of the voters and the alternatives which satisfies condition~\eqref{eq:closeness} under the Manhattan distance.
+Indeed, Manhattan preferences have been studied for a wide range of applications such as facility location~\citep{LarSad1983,SuiBoutilier2015adt}, group decision making~\citep{SSL2007}, and voting and committee elections~\citep{EckKla2010}.
+Many voting advice applications, such as the German Wahl-O-Mat~\citep{wahlomat} and Finnish Ylen vaalikone~\citep{finylen} use Manhattan distances to measure the distance between a voter and alternative, indicating that such distances may be perceived as more natural in human decision making.